augustss/MicroHs/README.md

 But in general, the `Prelude` contains less.

 ## Compiler
-The compiler is written in Haskell (not Micro Haskell yet).
+The compiler is written in Micro Haskell.
 It takes a name of a module and compiles it to a file called `out.comb`.

 ### Compiler modules